9 Steps to Financial Freedom

 MM Note: This is a guest post from 29-year-old Millennial Money reader Todd Kunsman.
-To learn more about creating financial freedom, check out how to retire in 10 years or less, fast-tracking financial independence, and my book Financial Freedom: A Proven Path To All The Money You Will Ever Need.
-Now check out Todd’s 9 steps to financial freedom below.
+To learn more about creating financial freedom, check out the Financial Freedom Podcast, and my book Financial Freedom: A Proven Path To All The Money You Will Ever Need.

 Back in 2013, I found myself living in an apartment I could barely afford, with student loans, and a car loan — which doesn’t leave much room for saving.
 Essentially after all my bills were paid each month, I’d have about $50 in my checking account left.
 Not good.